Understanding Bladder Cancer

 When bladder cancer forms

 Cancer is a disease that causes cells to change and multiply out of control.
 The multiplying cells may form a lump of tissue (tumor).
 With time, the cancer cells destroy healthy tissue.
 They may spread to other parts of the body.
-Why some cells become cancerous is not always clear.
+Why some cells become cancer is not always clear.
 But bladder cancer is strongly linked to cigarette smoking.
 The longer a person smokes and the more a person smokes, the greater that person’s chances of developing bladder cancer.

 Types of cancer that may form

 Papillary tumors stick out from the bladder lining on a stalk.
-They tend to grow into the bladder cavity, away from the bladder wall, instead of deeper into the layers of the bladder wall.
+They tend to grow toward the bladder cavity, away from the bladder wall, instead of deeper into the layers of the bladder wall.

 Flat tumors do not stick out from the bladder lining.
-These tumors are much more likely than papillary tumors to grow deeper into the layers of the bladder wall.
+These tumors are more likely than papillary tumors to grow deeper into the layers of the bladder wall.

-Carcinoma in situ (CIS) is a cancerous patch of cells that is only in the inner layer of the bladder lining and has not spread to deeper tissue.
+Carcinoma in situ (CIS) is a cancerous patch of flat tumor cells that is only in the inner layer of the bladder lining and has not spread to deeper tissue.
 The patch may look almost normal or may look inflamed.

 Each type of tumor can be present in one or more areas of the bladder, and more than one type can be present at the same time.